vijaygehlot/tradetonApp/README.md

 # tradetonApp

-## Documentation on how to install
+## Documentation on how to install, run and use the application

 - Clone this repo `git clone https://github.com/vijaygehlot/tradetonApp.git`
 - `cd tradetonApp`